Data breach victims can sue Yahoo in the United States: judge

 “Plaintiffs’ allegations are sufficient to show that they would have behaved differently had defendants disclosed the security weaknesses of the Yahoo Mail System,” Koh wrote.

-She also said the plaintiffs could try to show that liability limits in Yahoo’s terms of service were “unconscionable,” given the allegations that Yahoo knew its security was deficient but did little.
+She also said the plaintiffs could try to show that liability limits in Yahoo’s terms of service were“unconscionable,” given the allegations that Yahoo knew its security was deficient but did little.

-In seeking a dismissal, Yahoo said it has long been the target of “relentless criminal attacks,” and the plaintiffs’ “20/20 hindsight” did not cast doubt on its “unending” efforts to thwart “constantly evolving security threats.”
+In seeking a dismissal, Yahoo said it has long been the target of“relentless criminal attacks,” and the plaintiffs’“20/20 hindsight” did not cast doubt on its“unending” efforts to thwart“constantly evolving security threats.”

 Last March, U.S. prosecutors charged two Russian intelligence agents and two hackers in connection with one of the Yahoo breaches.